ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_config/README.md

 -------------------------------------------------------------------------------

 ### mas_appws_bindings_health_wsl_flag
 Optional.
 Boolean value indicating if Watson Studio must be bound to Manage.
-It is expected a sytem level WatsonStudioCfg applied in the cluster.
+It is expected a system level WatsonStudioCfg applied in the cluster.

 - Environment Variable: `MAS_APPWS_BINDINGS_HEALTH_WSL_FLAG`
 - Default: `false`